Board Of Directors Candidate Profiles

 Sara Sanders Beasley

 Previous Involvement with FHA: I have been volunteering in some capacity since the inception of our FHA enrollment.
-I have served as the 18U Age Level Director the past 2 seasons and have served in the Team Manager role for 7 seasons.
-I also fulfilled the role of Managers of Team Managers.
+I have served as the 18U Age Level Director the past 3 seasons and have served in the Team Manager role for 8 seasons.
+I also fulfilled the role of Manager of Team Managers.
 I have also dedicated countless hours volunteering at FHA host tournaments and events.

 Philosophy regarding FHA Culture: My philosophy regarding FHA culture is first and foremost the kids.
 I believe the most important aspect is creating an environment that is safe and welcoming to all kids who want to learn the game of hockey with the overall goal of creating a rewarding experience for each player and their families.
 It is also important to have strong leadership and a parent community that share the strong rooted values that FHA is known for.
 It is also important to have qualified and experienced coaching staff who can value and develop each player's strengths, skills and abilities.
 After all, hockey is a large part of their childhood (and our lives as parents) they spend many hours on and off the ice learning the game, developing as players, experiencing what it means to be part of a team, learning from and respecting their coaches not to mention the life lessons and long lasting memories they gain from team travel.
 In the end, it truly is all about the kids and my goal would be to ensure that message is never overcast